PaulHaeberli/imgproc/README.md

 usage: imgproc in.img out.img process1 process2 process3 ...

 	[zoom xscale yscale]      zoom 1.5 1.5

+	    resize the image in x and y

 	[zoomtosize sizex sizey]  zoomtosize 640 480

+	    resize an image to a specific size

 	[saturate sat]            saturate 1.5

+	    saturate colors in images

 	[sharpen smalldiam mag]   sharpen 30.0 0.5

+	    unsharp masking

 	[softfocus smalldiam mag] softfocus 10.0 0.5

+	    blending the original image with a blurred copy

 	[enlighten smalldiam mag] enlighten 20.0 0.9

+	    fix high contrast image by brightening just the dark parts

 	[perhist min max]         perhist 0.01 0.99

+	    percent histogram equalization.
+These option force at least 1% into black and al least 1% to white

 	[expand min max]          expand 0.2 0.8

+	    expand the contrast on images. level 0.2 gets maped to black.
+0.8 and above maps to white

 	[gammawarp pow]           gammawarp 0.4

+	    adjust the gamma of an image

 	[scalergb r g b]          scalergb 0.9 1.1 1.2

+	    scale rred, green and blue

 	[chromablur smalldiam]    chromablur 20

+	    blur the chroma in an image

 ops can be chained like this: